Boundary Layer Estimates in Stochastic Homogenization: Introduction

-This is an example of the so-called \emph{oscillating Dirichlet problem}: The boundary data oscillates on the same scale as the coefficient field.
-As a consequence, the interactions of the oscillations in the boundary data and in the coefficient field give rise to quite nontrivial nonlinear interactions; it turns out that under suitable assumptions, $v$ may be described in the interior in terms of a suitable $\bar a$-harmonic function with certain \emph{effective boundary conditions} on $\partial\Omega$.
-Note that in particular, these effective boundary conditions are not given in terms of a simple average of the boundary data.
+from the ansatz \eqref{TwoScaleExpansion}.
+We remark that the above equation is an example of the so-called \emph{oscillating Dirichlet problem}: The boundary data oscillates on the same scale as the coefficient field.
+As it turns out, the oscillations in the boundary data and in the coefficient field give rise to quite nontrivial nonlinear interactions --under suitable assumptions, $v$ may be described in the interior in terms of a suitable $\bar a$-harmonic function (meaning that it is in the kernel of the differential operator $-\nabla \cdot \bar{a} \nabla$) satisfying certain \emph{effective boundary conditions} on $\partial\domain$.
+Importantly, these effective boundary conditions are not given in terms of a simple average of the boundary data \cite{AllaireAmar,ArmstrongKuusiMourratPrange,GerardVaretMasmoudi}.

 In the context of regularity theory for linear elliptic operators with oscillating coefficients, a particularly important instance of an oscillating Dirichlet problem is given by the \emph{boundary layer corrector} $\theta_i^\eps$, defined as the solution to the problem